Krysed/Log-Parser-UE/README.md

 The found issues are *deduplicated* so by the message and only single instance of a particular error/warning is present in the database at a time.<br>

-Issues have generated id hash that is the same for entries in the Postgres, Elasticsearch and the results saved in the parsed file for ease of referencing the interesing lines.<br>
+Issues have generated id hash (*log_entry_id*) that is the same for entries in the Postgres, Elasticsearch and the results saved in the parsed file for ease of referencing the interesing lines.<br>

 ### Available API endpoints